 * co-first author

-Student Advisor | Submitted to ICRA 2023
+Student Advisor | ICRA 2023

 We propose a novel guidance robot system with a comfort-based concept.
 To allow humans to be guided safely and more comfortably to the target position in complex environments, our proposed force planner can plan the forces experienced by the human with the force-based human motion model.
 And the proposed motion planner generate the specific motion command for robot and controllable leash to track the planned force.
 Our system has been deployed on Unitree Laikago quadrupedal platform and validated in real-world scenarios.